math4tots-misc/dbin/README.md

 A lightweight utility for parsing and rendering binary data

-It's meant to be a bit quick and dirty, but also really convenient and even if it might not be able to cover all cases, it's meant to cover a lot of them.
+It's meant to be a bit quick and dirty and convenient.
+Even if it might not exhaustively cover all cases, it should be able to cover a lot of them with minimal effort.
+You know, like regular expressions.

 ## Example